 To give an example of the value of pacing.
 One person reported that she had week-long visits from her daughter and granddaughter for several years that triggered relapses lasting up to six months.
 Since she learned to use pacing during the visits, her recovery time had been reduced to two days per visit.

 Family and friends can help the person with fibromyalgia to adapt by accepting that they can do less than before.
 And by acknowledging that they will need to spend more time at rest and do things in new ways (such as alternating activity and rest).

 Poor sleep is one of the most common and troublesome ways of how fibromyalgia affects day to day living for someone with fibromyalgia.
 Patients often experience sleep as unrefreshing.
 They may spend a night in bed but wake up as tired as before.
 Other sleep problems are common as well, such as difficulty getting to sleep, waking in the middle of the night or early in the morning, and oversleeping.

 To help someone with fibromyalgia, developing a sleep management plan is important, especially if you are sleeping in the same bed.
 A sleep management plan usually includes a combination of strategies from three categories:

 3. Sleep disorders

 Sleep can be improved by having an environment conducive to sleep and by having good sleep habits, such as a regular time to go to bed each night.
-A comfortable sleep environment includes a good mattress and control of light, noise, and temperature.
+A comfortable sleep environment includes a good mattress and light, noise, and temperature control.